Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 We always recommend bringing a down jacket on almost any hiking trip.
 It’s a great way to keep warm without eating up too much space in your hiking backpack when dealing with the mountains and vast temperature shifts.

 My favorite down jacket is the Arc’teryx Cerium, which blends the perfect balance between lightweight, performance, style, and fit.
 No matter the month or season, it’s always down jacket season in Banff!
-(Psst – a down jacket also makes a great gift for hikers.)
+They stay hanging in our closets all year.
+Some other great recommendations for down jackets include the Patagonia Down Sweater and REI Co-op 650 Down.

 Pants

-One of the best things to do in Banff is to tackle the plethora of hiking trails and mountain scrambles.
+One of the best things to do in Banff is to tackle many hiking trails and mountain scrambles.
 Almost everyone comes to Banff to enjoy the wonderful hiking, so you’ll want to pack a pair of hiking pants or shorts.

 For most, we suggest some technical pants made from synthetic material.
 We love many new hiking pants that have a casual style appropriate for an evening out and the hiking trail.
-The Men’s Kuhl Renegade and Women’s Kuhl Freeflex pants are exceptional for travel and hiking.
+The Men’s Kuhl Renegade and Women’s Kuhl Freeflex pants are exceptional for travel and hiking, but you’ll also see us in Fjallraven Kebs often too.

 You can pack more than just hiking clothes!
-We recommend a pair of jeans for walks around town, dinner, or drinks at the bar.
-Banff is very casual, and there aren’t many fine dining restaurants and no clubs where you can wear nice clothes.
+We recommend a pair of jeans or black leggings for walks around town, dinner, or drinks at the bar.
+Banff is very casual, and there aren’t many fine-dining restaurants or clubs where you have to feel like you must wear nice clothes out.

 Mid-Layer / Sweater